- Building additional miles of purpose-built, sustainable, and well-marked trails suitable for all users

 - Providing support and consultation for land managers and planners for all matters relating to Teton Region trails where mountain biking is present.

 - Developing and support a trails Master Plan on both sides of the Tetons.

 - Creating and managing events in both valleys to help promote mountain biking in the Tetons, including group rides, membership gatherings, and races.

 - Supporting youth-oriented mountain biking activities, and introduce new riders to the sport and to promote health and wellness.

 About Mountain Bike the Tetons

-Mountain Bike the Tetons has an eleven-member board and one staff person, Executive Director Tony Ferlisi and a seasonal trail crew.
+Mountain Bike the Tetons has an eleven-member board, one staff person, Executive Director Tony Ferlisi and a seasonal trail crew.

 MBT is an official chapter of the International Mountain Bicycling Association (IMBA) and operates under that organization’s 501c(3) status.
 As a chapter, MBT can tap IMBA’s substantial strengths (both regional and national) in land planning, trail building/consultation, corporate supporter relationships.
 IMBA’s worldwide network includes 35,000 individual members, 750+ chapters, clubs and patrols, more than 200 corporate partners, 600+ retailer shops.
 IMBA’s members live in all 50 U.S. states, most Canadian provinces and in 30 other countries.